Engee documentation

 Details

-• Dialog parameters - input of information about the filter in the block dialogue window.
-For example, through the parameters Decimation factor (R), Differential delay (M) and Number of sections (N).
+• Dialog parameters — entering information about the filter in the dialog box of the block.
+For example, through the parameters Decimation coefficient (R), Differential delay (M) and Number of sections (N).

 Values